EduardoHargreaves/Effect-of-the-OSN-on-the-elections/README.md

 # Fairness and Bias in the Facebook News Feed

 This repository contains the dataset and R codes needed to analyse the bias of the Facebook News Feed Algorithm.
-The 2018 General Italian Election was used as a case study.
-Later, we propose fair methods do design timelines.
+The 2018 General Italian Elections experiment served as a case study.
+Later, we propose fair methods to design timelines.

-If you use the dataset, please cite our complete work that will appear in The 36th International Symposium on Computer Performance, Modeling, Measurements and Evaluation 2018.
+If you use the dataset, please cite our complete work that will appear in the 36th International Symposium on Computer Performance, Modeling, Measurements and Evaluation 2018.

 * @unpublished{FacebookFairness,